 What do you want to achieve with the release of this film?

 We are trying to do a Pan-India release.
-With the release of this film, we will be able to claim that the foundation stone for Kashmir film industry has been laid.
+With the release of this film, we will be able to claim that the foundation stone for the Kashmir film industry has been laid.
 God willingly, it will happen.
-This will be the beginning of a new era for the cinema in the State and will open the doors of our own film industry and artists, technicians, scriptwriters, lightmen and many more.
-This will be a new industry which will create job opportunities in the State of Jammu & Kashmir.
+This will be the beginning of a new era for the cinema in the State and will open the doors of our own film industry and artists, technicians, scriptwriters, lightmen, and many more.
+This will be a new industry that will create job opportunities in the State of Jammu & Kashmir.

 Besides films what interests you.

-Beside film making … I think filmmaking is the only interest I have.
+Besides film making … I think filmmaking is the only interest I have.
 I think I can’t do anything except filmmaking

 What efforts do you make in keeping the Kashmiri culture alive?